Skip to main content

 What enforcement powers does the ICO have?

-Anyone has the right to make a complaint to the ICO about an infringement of the data protection legislation in relation to their personal data.
-For example, if a controller fails to comply with a SAR.
+Anyone has the right to make a complaint to the ICO about an infringement of the data protection legislation involving their personal information – for example, if a controller fails to comply with a SAR.

-In appropriate cases, the ICO may take action against a controller or processor if they fail to comply with data protection legislation.
-For example, we could issue a controller or processor with a:
+In appropriate cases, we may take action against a controller or processor if they fail to comply with data protection law.
+For example, we can issue a controller or processor with a:

 • warning;